 Featuring many memorable performances, and an ending that can be seen in two ways and should lead to much discussion(just what is that light?
 Train lights?
 Moriarty actually appearing?
 Police torches?)

 This is one that has long had a place in my heart.
 If you like Sherlock Holmes then do check this out.
 If you believe in individuality, then this is a film for you too.

 I’ve always thought this plot would make a good series set in the modern day.
-Each week have Watson trying to help Playfair, and the pair also getting caught up in the real cases brought to Holmes/Playfair’s door through people hearing of his incredible deductive/detective skills.
+Each week have Watson trying to help Playfair mentally, and have the pair also getting caught up in real cases brought to Holmes/Playfair’s door through people hearing of his incredible deductive/detective skills.
 The bond between Watson and Holmes grows, but maybe Watson comes to realise that it would be more harmful to actually make Playfair return to himself.

-I don’t think this film will be to the taste of everybody, it is very quirky and has quite an unusual storyline.
+I don’t think this film will be to the taste of everybody, it is very unusual and quirky.
 Give it a go though if you like the actors, or like the sound of the film.

 As ever, please share your thoughts below.